 - Changes to existing email clients, devices, operating systems, and browsers

-- Changes to how your email service provider processes the code of your emails or how a new ESP processes it
+- How your ESP processes the code of your emails

 - Changes to your email templates

 - New email design elements in your emails, whether for a special one-off email, experiments with new functionality, or incremental improvements